Kut Klose

-Kut Klose is an American R&B trio that formed in Atlanta, Georgia.
+Kut Klose is an American contemporary R&B trio that formed in Atlanta, Georgia.
 The three female singers that made up the group were Athena Cage, Lavonn Battle and Tabitha Duncan.
-The girls were discovered by Keith Sweat who produced their debut album.
-They are best known for their hit single "I Like" from the album Surrender.
+They were originally discovered by singer Keith Sweat, who also served as one of the producers on their debut album Surrender (1995).
+The trio is best known for their hit single "I Like" and feature on "Get Up on It" by Keith Sweat.